- 14 Mar 2023

 Custom IDs

-The custom ID field of the Track Your Prospects tag enables you to associate prospects with unique identifiers, such as Google Analytics IDs or UTM IDs.
+The custom ID field of the Track Your Prospects tag enables you to associate prospects with your organization's internal identifiers, such as unique user IDs, analytics IDs, or UTM IDs.
 Data inserted into the custom ID field appears in the Custom ID column of the Track Your Prospects tab, and in CSV exports of your Track Your Prospects data.
-For more information on using Google Tag Manager to populate the custom ID field, refer to the Identify G2 buyers on your website using Google Analytics section.

-To pass a value to Track Your Prospects, insert your unique identifier into the highlighted region of each tag type.
+To pass a value to Track Your Prospects, insert your unique identifier into the id parameter of the JavaScript tag.

 <script>